-The processing times depends on the Registrar's Office in charge and varies significantly from city to city.
+The processing time depends on the Registrar's Office in charge and varies significantly from city to city.

-Given the ever increasing numbers of declaration, please be advised that processing at the Registrar’s Office I in Berlin takes at least two to three months.
-If a name declaration is necessary, the last name of the spouse is confirmed separately by the Registrar’s Office I in Berlin, which usually takes two to three months.
-Once the last name has been confirmed a German passport can be issued in the new Name.
+Given the ever increasing number of declerations, please be advised that processing at the Registrar’s Office I in Berlin usually takes two to three months.
+Once the last name has been confirmed, the German passport with the new name can be issued.

 Which German Consular Mission serves my U.S. home state?

 To find out which of the nine German Consular Missions in the U.S. serves your U.S. home state, which is the correct mailing address or whether you need to schedule an appointment to submit the declaration in person, please use our interactive consulate finder